 • Low budget: Dried lentils, canned coconut milk, and spices are all pantry staples and budget friendly.

-• Comforting: The combination of ‘meaty’ lentils, creamy coconut milk, and warming spices is wholesome and satisfying.
+• Comforting: The combination of “meaty” lentils, creamy coconut milk, and warming spices is wholesome and satisfying.

 • Make ahead: Refrigerate leftovers for 5-6 days, freeze for 3 months, or turn into a freezer meal!

-Ingredients for Lentil Curry
+Ingredients for Green Lentil Curry

-Not all coconut milk is created equally.
-Try to choose brands that have a clean ingredients list—for example, coconut cream, water, and guar gum at the most.
+• Coconut milk: Use high-quality full-fat coconut milk for the best results.
+Try to choose brands that have a clean ingredients list like coconut cream, water, and guar gum at the most.
 Avoid brands with lots of preservatives.
 I’ve also found that several organic brands are lumpy.
+My favorite brands are 365, Thai kitchen, Trader Joe’s, and Compliments.

-• Aromatics: You’ll need garlic and onion (or shallot).
+• Aromatics: You’ll need garlic and onion.

-• Cilantro: To garnish (optional).
+• Cilantro: To garnish.

 • Coconut oil: Or another neutral cooking oil like avocado oil.

-• Vegetable broth: You can use water, but low sodium vegetable broth or chicken broth will provide far more flavor.
+• Vegetable broth: You can use water but low sodium vegetable broth or chicken broth will provide far more flavor.
 Use ready made broth or a bouillon cube.

 How to Make Green Lentil Curry

-Below is a summary of the green lentil recipe.
-Refer to the recipe card at the bottom of the page for the full details.
+Here is a brief summary of how to cook this green lentil curry recipe on the stovetop.
+Refer to the recipe card at the bottom of the page for full details.

-• Sauté the aromatics: Heat a large Dutch Oven/ heavy-bottomed pan with oil, add garlic and onion, and cook until slightly golden.
+• Saute the aromatics: Heat a large pot or Dutch oven with oil, add garlic and onion, and cook until slightly golden.
+Add spices, then stir frequently for 30 seconds.

-• Cook in slow cooker: Transfer the garlic and onion mixture to your crockpot along with all the remaining ingredients (except garnish) and cook over HIGH for 3-4 hours or LOW for 6-8 hours.
+• Slow cooker: Sauté the onion and garlic with the spices.
+Transfer to your crock pot along with all the remaining ingredients (except garnish) and cook on High heat for 3-4 hours or on Low heat for 6-8 hours.

-• Add the ingredients: Add the ingredients (except garnish) to your Instant Pot in the following order: onion, garlic, turmeric, coriander, curry powder, ground cumin, salt, green lentils, water (or veg broth), coconut milk, and tomato paste.
+• Instant Pot: Add the ingredients (except garnish) to your Instant Pot in the following order: onion, garlic, turmeric, coriander, curry powder, ground cumin, salt, green lentils, water, coconut milk, and tomato paste.
 Don’t stir!
+Cover, seal, and pressure cook on High pressure for 25 minutes.
+Then quick release and enjoy!

 Optional Add-In’s and Variations

-• Other vegetables: Experiment with adding finely chopped carrots, green beans, sweet potato, celery, cauliflower, red pepper, peas, etc., to this lentil curry recipe.
+• Other vegetables: Experiment with adding finely chopped carrots, green beans, sweet potato, celery, cauliflower, red pepper, peas, etc.

 FAQs